User Guidelines and Policies

 Acknowledgment and Receipt

-University Libraries make written acknowledgment of all gifts accepted.
+University Libraries make written acknowledgments of all gifts accepted.
 The letter of acknowledgment notes the number of volumes received but does not include a list of the items or estimates of their values.
 On request, the Libraries will provide an itemized written acknowledgment for tax purposes; however, the Libraries are not permitted to assign a cash value to gifts.
 Donors who want an itemized donation acknowledgment must submit a list of donated titles with each donation.

 The Libraries will not notify donors of each title’s disposition or return items not added to the collection unless prior arrangements have been made.